 Verizon Auto Pay

 The most common explanation is Verizon Auto Pay.
-When enrolled, Verizon automatically withdraws the monthly amount due from the selected payment method on the scheduled payment date.
+When Auto Pay is enabled, Verizon can automatically withdraw the monthly amount due from the selected payment method on the scheduled payment date.

-Depending on the account and payment settings, Auto Pay may use:
+Depending on the account and payment settings, Auto Pay may involve:

 - A checking account